-Most of us know that our dogs’ view of the world may be different to ours.
-But that doesn’t mean that it’s inferior.
-What they may lack in some areas they make up for in others.
+Do dogs have good eyesight?
+Knowing how our dogs perceive their world opens up a new level of understanding that can be valuable, especially when it comes to training.
+Most of us know that our dogs’ view of the world may be different from ours.
+But that doesn’t mean that it’s inferior what they may lack in some areas they make up for in others.

 So how do our dogs ‘see’ the world?
 Let’s look at the basics.

-Dog’s vision and colour
+Dog’s vision and color

-This means that our dogs can distinguish the colour blue from the colour yellow but not the colour green from the colour red.
-Think of it as similar to someone that is red-green colour blind who lack the third cone found in a normal eye.
+In contrast, dogs only have two: yellow and blue.
+This means that our dogs can distinguish the color blue from the color yellow but not the color green from the color red.
+Think of it as similar to a red-green color blind who lacks the third cone found in a normal eye.

 J.Neitz (University of Washington)

 Despite being unable to distinguish between red and green, it doesn’t mean that dogs cannot see objects in those colors.
 It just means that they can’t tell the difference solely based on color.

 However, if you throw a red ball into the grass, your dog may still be able to find it.
 This is because red objects tend to appear darker than green objects.